 Mosquito nets are not considered as medical supplies while ready-to-use therapeutic food (RUTF) to address acute malnutrition is considered as such.

-The beneficiary that did not request several offers, it must — in case of a check, review, audit or investigation — be able to show that the purchase was made in accordance with its purchasing policy, that the price was market-value and that the criteria defining quality were clear and coherent with the purposes of the purchase.
+The beneficiary that did not request several offers must, in case of a check, review, audit, or investigation, be able to demonstrate that the purchase was made in accordance with its purchasing policy, that the price corresponds to market value, and that the quality criteria were clear and aligned with the purpose of the purchase.

 PuntoSUDLATTANZIO KIBSURIECAH